 And the speed dating?
 Bert Opdebeeck, Founder of Microinsurance Master, had participants moving round the floor in lines, groups and pairs as members got to (re)connect with each other.
 It turned out the most experienced microinsurance practitioner in the room had been in the business since the beginning, whilst the latest “newbie” had started just that week - proving the old adage that it’s not what you know, but who you know!

-A detailed report on the JMM will be available soon to our members.
+A detailed report on the JMM is available to members here.